 Is he neither able nor willing?
 Then why call him God?” ― Epicurus (2)

 As you can imagine, this creates a mental conflict for those in these paradigms.
-Cognitive dissonance is the mental distress you experience when attempting to reconcile two or more mutually exclusive and contradictory ideas.
+Cognitive dissonance is the mental distress you experience when reconciling two or more mutually exclusive and contradictory ideas.

 We know attempts at rationalizing this contradiction as theodicy.
 That is an argument in defense of God’s goodness despite the existence of evil.
 But, maintaining this paradox requires a range of additional theological propositions.
 First, one needs a way to explain or minimize this paradox.
 Thinking about it leads back to the conclusions of Epicurus.
 He explained how the superstitions of a supreme being fall apart when exposed to logic.